TeachBooks/Nested-Books/nested_book_workflow.md

 6. (optional) to save space and also avoid any broken components, you may remove the files that are not needed in the submodule.
 For example, you may remove everything except the specified files.
 Howevere, this may cause problems if the file contains relative links.
+You may also set configs in the `_config.yml`, see example below.
 7. Build the book using `jupyter-book build book/` in template repo.
 8. If everything is fine, commit `.gitmodules`, and `_toc.yml` and paths (staged by git submodule) and push to your book template repository.